-Editor´s note: Message names are preliminary

 In the following case, the shared delivery tunnel may be established between NG-RAN and MB-UPF:

-The first UE join the MBS session in the NG-RAN;
+The first UE join the MBS session in the NG-RAN, and the 5GC shared MBS traffic delivery is used;

 MBS session activation.

-Editor´s note: It is FFS whether inactive MBS Session still keeps the shared delivery resources, hence whether MBS Session activation is a case for the triggering is FFS.
+NOTE x: For MBS session activation, the procedure of the establishment of shared delivery is used for the case that the NG-RAN node does not have the context of any UE(s) that joined the MBS session.

 Handover to the target NG-RAN when the Shared delivery tunnel is not established in the target RAN node for this MBS session